-The next Calxa Online release is not far away.
+The next Calxa software release is not far away.
 As usual there will be some improvements and enhancements.
 The cherry on this release cake is the new Metrics.
 This new feature signals, ever so gently, the coming of our full KPI & Formula calculator.

 Easier Consolidation with Account Trees